vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 But, what if we want to restrict `T` by a type `Q` that overlaps with, but isn't contained by `T`?
-In this case, it would be more accurate to say that we differentiate `T` by a subtype of `Q` (i.e. a 'partitioned' Q).
+In this case, it would be more accurate to say that we partition `T` by a subtype of `Q` (i.e. a 'partitioned' Q).
 But, as we'll see in the next section, the ambiguity inherent in the expression 'some subtype' is already built into how Navyanyāya operators work within the